Correlation-Weighted Communicability Curvature as a Structural Driver of Dengue Spread: A Bayesian Spatial Analysis of Recife (2015-2024): Empirical Results

-As the final stage of the empirical analysis, we estimated a hierarchical spatial model of the Besag–York–Mollié family in its \texttt{BYM2} parametrization, using the Integrated Nested Laplace Approximation (INLA) \cite{rue2009, blangiardo2015}.
-This model is widely employed in contemporary spatial epidemiology because it decomposes variability into a \textit{structured} component (neighborhood-based) and an \textit{unstructured} component, while providing accurate inference for the latent process via hyperparameters.
+As the final stage of the explanatory analysis, we estimated a hierarchical spatial model of the Besag–York–Mollié family in its \texttt{BYM2} parametrization, using the Integrated Nested Laplace Approximation (INLA) \cite{rue2009}.
+This model decomposes residual variation into a \textit{structured} spatial component, associated with geographic adjacency, and an \textit{unstructured} component, capturing local heterogeneity not explained by covariates.

-The objectives of this subsection are: \begin{itemize}[label=--] \item to confirm the robustness of effects estimated in the Negative Binomial, fixed-effects, and SAR/SAC models; \item to evaluate the behavior of mean communicability curvature in a state-of-the-art hierarchical spatial model; \item to characterize residual spatial structure through BYM2 hyperparameters. \end{itemize}
+The objectives of this subsection are: \begin{itemize}[label=--] \item to assess the robustness of effects estimated in classical Negative Binomial and SAR/SAC models; \item to evaluate the behavior of communicability curvature computed with a 600~m cutoff in a hierarchical spatial framework; \item to characterize residual spatial dependence through BYM2 hyperparameters. \end{itemize}